David Lehman: Career

-Lehman's books of poetry include Playlist (2019), Poems in the Manner Of (2017), New and Selected Poems (2013), Yeshiva Boys (2009), When a Woman Loves a Man (2005), The Evening Sun (2002), The Daily Mirror (2000), and Valentine Place (1996), all published by Scribner.
+Lehman's books of poetry include The Morning Line (2021),Playlist (2019), Poems in the Manner Of (2017), New and Selected Poems (2013), Yeshiva Boys (2009), When a Woman Loves a Man (2005), The Evening Sun (2002), The Daily Mirror (2000), and Valentine Place (1996), all published by Scribner.
 Princeton University Press published Operation Memory (1990), and An Alternative to Speech (1986).
 He collaborated with James Cummins on a book of sestinas, Jim and Dave Defeat the Masked Man (Soft Skull Press, 2005), and with Judith Hall on a book of poems and collages, Poetry Forum (Bayeux Arts, 2007).
 Since 2009, new poems have been published in 32 Poems, The Atlantic, The Awl, Barrow Street, The Common, Green Mountains Review, Hanging Loose, Hot Street, New Ohio Review, The New Yorker, Poetry, Poetry London, Sentence, Smartish Pace, Slate, and The Yale Review.

 Lehman's poems appear in Chinese in the bilingual anthology, Contemporary American Poetry, published through a partnership between the NEA and the Chinese government, and in the Mongolian-English Anthology of American Poetry.
 Lehman's work has been translated into 16 languages overall, including Spanish, French, German, Danish, Russian, Polish, Korean and Japanese.
 In 2013, his translation of Goethe’s "Wandrers Nachtlied" into English appeared under the title "Goethe’s Nightsong" in The New Republic, and his translation of Guillaume Apollinaire’s "Zone" was published with an introductory essay in Virginia Quarterly Review.
 The translation and commentary won the journal's Emily Clark Balch Prize for 2014.
 Additionally, his poem, "French Movie" appears in the third season of Motionpoems.

 Lehman is the series editor of The Best American Poetry.
-The prestigious annual series has 33 volumes published (including special tenth and twenty-fifth anniversary editions); the current (2019) volume was edited by Major Jackson.
-Further, Lehman has edited The Oxford Book of American Poetry (Oxford University Press, 2006).
+The prestigious annual series has 40 volumes published (including special tenth and twenty-fifth anniversary editions); the 2019 volume was edited by Major Jackson; the 2020 book by Paisley Rekdal; the 2021 book, Tracy K. Smith; the 2022 book Matthew Zapruder; the 2023 book, Elaine Equi; the 2024 book Mary Jo Salter, the 2025 book, Terence Winch.
+Further, Lehman has edited The Oxford Book of American Poetry (Oxford University Press, 2006)."At This Moment in Taste", The Guardian, January 5, 2007.
 The Best American Erotic Poems: From 1800 to the Present (Scribner, 2008), and Great American Prose Poems: From Poe to the Present (Scribner, 2003).